 The standard rules on a game of RTG blackjack allows the dealer to hit on a soft 17.
 The player can double on the first two cards, as well as double after a split.
 When the player wants, he or she can split up to a maximum of twice, so you can have up to three hands.
 Late surrender can be configured in the software, but most RTG casinos don’t have late surrender (the most famous RTG site does).
 When the dealer has a blackjack (natural 21), the player only loses their original wager.
 Once again, this game is likely to have 4 decks, but might have 2.

 Most of the time, you’ll find the game marked as single-deck blackjack.
 If you don’t happen to notice this distinction, then look to see if the cards are dealt from a shoe or from the dealer’s hand (or equivalently online, from a deck).
 If the simulation software is right, multi-deck games are dealt from a shoe, while the one-deck games are dealt by the dealer from his hand, like you would in a home game of blackjack.
 Since online casino simulations don’t have to be correct, this might not always be the case on the Internet.
 In a land-based casino setting, you can use this method to spot single-deck blackjack, though this fact is usually advertised.

 Beware 6:5 Blackjack

 One way casino managers offset the loss in profits from offering single-deck blackjack is to make up the difference through other rules modifications.
-A common way to change the house edge in the casino's favor is to advertise games of 6:5 blackjack with a single-deck.
+A common way to change the house edge in the casino’s favor is to advertise games of single-deck blackjack with a 6:5 payout for natural blackjacks.
 In this rule variation, the natural-21 pays at 6-to-5 odds instead of the traditional 3-to-2.
 This is a huge disadvantage to you (more than 1% negative variation), so gamblers should never sit down at a 6:5 table.
 The same goes for online blackjack: never play 6:5 single-deck blackjack online.